 Education is very crucial in one’s life, particularly in this recent and competitive period.
-Nepal Sanctuary Treks believes that the children from the destitute family should not be deprived of getting quality education.
+Nepal Sanctuary Treks believes that the children from the destitute family should not be deprived of getting a quality education.

 Nepal Sanctuary Treks has been involved in supporting these children by providing basic requirements of food, housing, and clothing, as well as schooling and health care, and administers to their emotional needs with affection and care, letting them grow up in a nurturing environment.

-In addition, the company has been supporting in education for blind children named Menuka Bishowkarma and Bishow Bishowkarma.
+In addition, the company has been supporting education for blind children named Menuka Bishowkarma and Bishow Bishowkarma.

 Nepal Sanctuary Treks implement the special effort to ensure the safety of its trekking crew during treks.
 Besides providing them with full-fledged protective equipment such as trekking shoes, warm clothing, gloves, first aid kit, and insurance, the company also reminds trekking crew about their safety and hygiene by providing in house training regarding safety measures and proper equipment handling.

 Additionally, we adhere to the policy of the International Porter Protection Group (IPPG).
 We make an effort to ensure that the porter is well cared for, lift reasonable goods, and well equipped with appropriate clothing and footwear.